g90tony/quote-manager/README.md

 ## Technologies Used

-This is build on HTML, CSS, JavaScript TypeScript and JQuery
+This is build on HTML, CSS, JavaScript, TypeScript and JQuery

 ## Support and contact details